mrash/afl-cov/README.md

 ## Prerequisites
 `afl-cov` requires the following software:

- * afl-fuzz (or at least a directory created by afl-fuzz from a different system)
+ * afl-fuzz
  * python
  * gcov, lcov, genhtml

+Note that `afl-cov` can parse files created by `afl-fuzz` from a different system, so technically `afl-fuzz` does not need to be installed on the same system as `afl-cov`.
+This supports scenarios where fuzzing output is collected, say, within a git repository on one system, and coverage results are produced on a different system.
+However, most workflows typically focus on producing `afl-cov` results quickly for current fuzzing runs on the same system.

 ## Work Flow
 The general workflow for `afl-cov` is: